TengM95/Movie-Recommendation-System-in-Apache-Spark/README.md

 Tuned the hyper-parameters of ALS based on Spark RDD and Dataframe and learned the latent factors of users and items.

-Based on the recommendation system, recommended personalized movies for each user and analyzed underlying factors.
+Based on the recommendation system, recommended personalized movies for user and analyzed underlying factors.